IMMANUEL5015/Bucket-List-App/README.md

 * It allows users to login and obtain a token.
 * It allows users to reset their passwords if they forget it.
 * It allows a logged in administrator to retrieve all Users data.
-* It allows an logged in administrator to retrieve the data of any specific user.
+* It allows a logged in administrator to retrieve the data of any specific user.
-* It allows a looged in regular user to retrieve their own data.
+* It allows a logged in regular user to retrieve their own data.
+* It allows a logged in administrator to update the data of any specific user.
+* It allows a logged in regular user to update their own data.

 ### Roles
 * It ensures that users have roles.